sjgutta/sjgutta-personal-portfolio/BASIC_parser/README.md

 20
 Error in Line 30: No matching GOSUB for RETURN.
 ```
+## Exmaples of pretty-printed programs and syntax
+Inside of the examples directory, you will see more examples of input programs and what the pretty printed version of them is supposed to look like, after all of the parsing is complete and the program has been represented by objects.
+You will also be able to see examples of how BASIC syntax should look.
 # High-Level Approach to Implementation
 1. A separate class was made for each type of arithmetic expression.
 Each one inherited from one base arithmetic expression class.
 They all have a print function that is over-ridden for the pretty printing functionality and a getValue function that is over-ridden for when the program is actual executed.
 2. The same approach was taken for the Boolean Expressions.
 These also took arithmetic expressions as data members.
 Both boolean expressions and arithmetic expressions are inside of the arithmetic.cpp and arithmetic.h files in the "interpreter" directory.